Here I Go…part five – Optimal-For-Me. Or You. What’s That?

 Before my recent six years, I was pretty active and also still each day.

 For years I invested in, studied, and practiced whole-body natural movement.
 I even used MovNat basics and similar methods as rehab while I healed up!
-Click Here for some natural movements you can do.

 I loved yin style and restorative yoga, embodied meditation, deep relaxation, and Yoga Nidra and practiced daily.
 I also have studied, taught, and practiced for more than 30 years, integrating embodied practices into my professional offerings.
 Learn More Here.